youliangtan/robot_manipulator_control/README.md

 - To know current pose and joint angle, check printout after each motion

 ### Understand motion_config.yaml
+All defination and setting of motion is configure on `config/motion_config.yaml`.
+User just need to change the config file to configure each request motion.

 - 4 types of motion: `cartesian`, `joint_goal`, `pose_goal`, `2d_dynamic_cartesian`
 - 2 types of gripper motion: `eef_grip_obj`, `eef_release_obj`
 - Edit `enable_gripper` in .yaml file to `True` to enable usage of gripper
 - In the yaml file, the hierachy of each is: `motion_group` > `motion` > `cartesian_motion`.
 - Use execute_motion_group_service to check printout of `current 6 joints` and `current eef pose`, this helps in configuring the motion yaml
+- adding a Coefficeient, e.g. '3', '-2', on each motion_id or cartesian_motion_id is supported in the yaml file.

 ### Working with Pose Estimation
 - To have dynamic cartesian planning, use `2d_dynamic_cartesian` in yaml file motion type.